firesidefiction/firesidefiction.github.io/_posts/2017-03-30-the-praetorian-guard.md

 That’s who mattered.
 This wasn’t about some idealized State; ideals were dangerous.
 Vivarius was a man of ideals.

 Lia fought for the people.
-And as the airship flew into the above Londinium, she was starting to see that a war was brewing against them.
+And as the airship flew into the clouds above Londinium, she was starting to see that a war was brewing against them.

 #### About the author